RochelleLBeckford/HuntTheAce/README.md

 - Purpose of the local storage:
     - if the user accidentally exits the game the incomplete game will be save to the local storage
         - once the user opens back up the game and click the play game button the user will be prompt to continue their incomplete game or start over
+---
+- [ ] Link for the web application: https://ro-hunt-the-ace-app.netlify.app
+---